-I studied Professional Writing & Editing at Royal Melbourne Institute of Technology after a Bachelor of Arts (double major in Literature & Cinema – it was an accident, i took too many classes) at La Trobe University, Melbourne.
+I studied Professional Writing & Editing at RMIT after completing a Literature degree at La Trobe University, Melbourne.

 After that, I worked at a metropolitan newspaper then went freelance to write for major magazines and newspapers including The Age, The Australian, The Sydney Morning Herald, BODY + SOUL, Elle, Vogue, Cosmopolitan and hundreds more… This was the ultimate creative freedom for me: to write and learn and get published and paid for my original work and ideas – and avoid fluorescently-lit offices.

 In 2006 I travelled Australia while freelancing from my laptop and later wrote the travel memoir Love & Other U-Turns on the experience.
 Bookseller & Publisher called it “engaging” and “Eat, Pray Love meets Tim Winton” (phew!) when it was published.

 After the swift decline of print media I retrained in digital communications, working for Channel 9, NOVA FM, Melbourne University and many more organisations producing digital and multimedia content, scripts for evergreen videos, speeches and ghostwritten articles for Academics and CEOs, and a massive amount of digital learning content for some of the early adopters of the e-learning model.

 In early 2016, A Letter From Paris appeared in my life.
 Writing my second book was one of the most difficult and fulfilling projects of my life.
 At certain points it seemed an impossible task: turn a story that spanned continents and decades on a man (and a time) I never really knew into a publication-ready book.
 Streamlining and simplifying the process of writing a complex memoir / biography manuscript formed the basis of my first online course, now called The Art of Memoir.